luizgmencucini/basic-bioinfo/tools/README.md

-#### In this example, we try to assemble and annotate Neurospora crassa genome
+In this example, we try to assemble and annotate Escherichia coli genome using Illumina data, Oxford Nanopore data and a combination of both
+## Downloading Raw Data

-## fastq-dl was used to download raw genomic data from SRA or ENA
+### fastq-dl was used to download raw genomic data from SRA or ENA

 **INSTALLATION**